Southwest NM Fishing Report

 Rancho Grande Ponds: No reports this week.

-Rio Grande: Streamflow below Elephant Butte Dam on Monday morning was 2,400 cfs.
-Fishing for catfish was good when using beef liver and chicken liver at Leasburg Dam.
+Rio Grande: Streamflow below Elephant Butte Dam on Monday morning was 2,180 cfs.
+Fishing for catfish was good when using nightcrawler worms near Bernardo.

 Snow Lake: No reports this week.